Blog

 The journey from a Figma prototype to a live app has changed more in the last couple of years than in the entire decade before.
 In February 2026, the old method of having developers manually translate every pixel and component feels painfully slow.

-We’ve all been there.
-Designers hand off what they believe are final mockups, only for developers to come back days later with a long list of questions about spacing, font weights, or missing component states.
-This back-and-forth creates a frustrating feedback loop that kills momentum and inflates budgets.
+The pattern is familiar: designers hand off what they believe are final mockups, only for developers to come back days later with a list of questions about spacing, font weights, or missing component states.
+This back-and-forth creates a feedback loop that kills momentum and inflates budgets.

 The Shift Towards Automation